 - Nearly 1.5 million U.S. high school students experience physical abuse from a dating partner in a single year.

-- 1 in 3 adolescents in the U.S. experiences physical, sexual, emotional or verbal abuse from a dating partner.
+- One in three young people in the U.S. experience physical, sexual, emotional, or verbal abuse from a dating partner.

-- 1 in 10 high school students has been purposefully hit, slapped or physically hurt by a dating partner
+- One in ten high school students has been purposefully hit, slapped, or physically hurt by a dating partner.

 If you’re unsure whether or not a situation or relationship is abusive, ask yourself does your significant other: